SlavaPere/SensorEffector/index.md

 ### Thoughts of the day - December 15, 2017

 So far I have used a blackboard/direct wiring connection instead of the PCB but I plan to use the PCB in future projects.
-I should get fritzing and draw up schematics for next week.
+I should start on fritzing and draw up schematics.

 ### December 8, 2017